Mechkalito/RateYourMusic-Mixes-Naming-Guidelines/README.md

 	<li>This temporary hosting creates archival problem, if release has been added with arbitrary title.</li>
 </ul>

+Since majority of these recordings are going to be deleted at some point in the not so distant future, this project has **information preservation** as its main goal.

-Main goals with this project are **information preservation** and **conciseness** when it comes to information presented to the users.
-This means that information supported by the website's framework, should be *omitted* from the title and entered in the corresponding fields, like artist's name, release date, and recording date.
+When it comes to information presented to the users, **conciseness** is preferred.
+In practice, this means that information supported by the website's framework, should be *omitted* from the title and entered in the corresponding fields, like artist's name, release date, and recording date.
 Additional release fields or attributes on website are desirable.

 <h2>Taxonomy of Mixes</h2>